FforFrodo/DNSServer/README.md

 ### Running the DNS Server
 There are two ways to run the DNS server:

-Via the command line:
+1. Via Python:

 `sudo python3 simple_proxy.py`

 This will start the DNS server with root permissions to bind it to port 53, python must already be installed locally.

-Via Docker:
+2. Via Docker:

 `docker build -t simple_proxy .`